The Justice Statement

 (b) In addition, the media may, by operation of law, be prohibited from reporting certain matters.
-For example, whilst the Youth Court is open to members of the public, it is an offence to report or disclose any information that may lead to the identification of any child or young person concerned in proceedings in the Youth Court.
-Any person who publishes any matter in contravention of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.
-However, the Court or the Minister may, if satisfied that it is in the interests of justice to do so, dispense with these requirements.
+For example, for matters prosecuted under the Children and Young Persons Act, it is an offence to report or disclose any information that may lead to the identification of any child or young person concerned in the proceedings.
+Any person who publishes any matter in contravention of this shall be dealt with according to the law.

 (c) Members of the media should also note that the law of defamation applies to court reporting.

 We urge court reporters to exercise consideration for victims of sexual offences by not publishing the identities of the victims, or any information that might lead to them being identified.
 This would include the identity of the offender if the publication of his/her identity could lead to the identification of the victim.